apache/libcloud/docs/committer_guide.rst

 1. Subscribe to the public mailing lists
 ~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~

-If you haven't yet, subscribe to {dev,users,commits}@apache.libcloud.org
+If you haven't yet, subscribe to {dev,users,notifications}@libcloud.apache.org
 mailing lists.
-Committs mailing list is especially important because all of
+Notifications mailing list is especially important because all of
 the JIRA notification, Github Pull Request notifications and build notifications
 are sent there.